apple/foundationdb/documentation/sphinx/source/administration.rst

 During normal operation, ``fdbmonitor`` is transparent, and you interact with it only by modifying the configuration in :ref:`foundationdb.conf <foundationdb-conf>` and perhaps occasionally by :ref:`starting and stopping <administration-running-foundationdb>` it manually.
 If some problem prevents an ``fdbserver`` or ``backup-agent`` process from starting or causes it to stop unexpectedly, ``fdbmonitor`` will log errors to the system log.

-If kill_on_configuration_change parameter is unset or set to `true` in foundationdb.conf then fdbmonitor will restart on changes automatically.If  this parameter is set to `false` it will not restart on changes.
+If kill_on_configuration_change parameter is unset or set to `true` in foundationdb.conf then fdbmonitor will restart on changes automatically.
+If this parameter is set to `false` it will not restart on changes.

 .. _administration-managing-trace-files: